-by reference to the facts and circumstances then subsisting;
+by reference to the facts and circumstances then subsisting; and

-(b) there being no breach as at the issue date of those Notes in the performance of the obligations of the Issuer [or the Guarantor] under any of the Programme Agreements or any Note; and
+(b) there being no breach as at the issue date of those Notes in the performance of the obligations of the Issuer [or the Guarantor] under any of the Programme Agreements or any Note.

-(c) except as disclosed in any Disclosure Document issued before the date upon which an agreement for a Note Transaction is made, no Ratings Agency has, in respect of any short-term debt securities of the [Issuer]/[Guarantor], issued any notice downgrading such securities or put any such rating on its “Creditwatch” list or other similar publication of formal review (including a notice confirming a change of outlook), in each case with negative implications.

 5. COVENANTS AND AGREEMENTS